 How do you know when it’s time to add new members to your board?

 Tony Schroeder, CEO of Choice One Engineering, says it really comes down to how much value a board member is providing you, the business owner.
-(Tony is also a Business Advisor at Aileron.)
+(Tony is also a Business Coach at Aileron.)

 “When I can predict what the board member is going to say, it’s time for them to move on,” says Tony in this video.